-Parameter Descriptor Marks Grammar, Vocabulary & Syntax (1 Marks) → Check for proper usage of grammar and syntax.
-Evaluate sentence structure and the use of appropriate tenses. → Assess the range and appropriateness of vocabulary used. → Look for the use of technical terms relevant to engineering Pronunciation, Accent & Fluency (1 Mark) → Evaluate the clarity of pronunciation and the appropriateness of the accent.
+Parameter Descriptor R-1 R-2 R-3 R-4 Grammar, Vocabulary & Syntax (1 Marks) → Check for proper usage of grammar and syntax.
+Evaluate sentence structure and the use of appropriate tenses. → Assess the range and appropriateness of vocabulary used. → Look for the use of technical terms relevant to engineering Pronunciatio n, Accent & Fluency (1 Mark) → Evaluate the clarity of pronunciation and the appropriateness of the accent.
 Consider whether the speaker's pronunciation is easily understandable. → Assess how smoothly the speaker can express ideas and communicate without hesitations or pauses and Consider the overall flow of speech.
-Selection Style of the Certificate (1 Mark) → Examine the choice of Certificate → Why was it taken and What are the fulfillments CEFR Scale (1 Mark) → Check for proper understanding of levels on the Scale → Awareness on the CAN DO Statements Time Taken for the Test (1 Marks) → Enquire into the timelines that he/she used as per the schedule fixed while the Certification Test Organized. → Assess the improvement in the Scale in case of Pre & Post Model Testing.
-Presentation Skills (2 Marks) → Assess the ability to organise and present information about the Certificate in a structured and engaging manner. → Evaluate the statement of the certification that is to be exhibited on the Resume Grading (3 Marks) → Examine the Grade obtained and how is it mapped with CEFR Level → Pre Grade to Post Grade and its improvement
+Selection Style of the Certificate (1 Mark) → Examine the choice of Certificate → Why was it taken and What are the fulfillments CEFR Scale (1 Mark) → Check for a proper understanding of levels on the Scale → Awareness of the CAN DO Statements Time Taken for the Test (1 Marks) → Enquire about the timelines that he/she used as per the fixed schedule while the Certification Test was organized. → Assess the improvement in the Scale in case of pre- and post-model testing.
+Presentation Skills (2 Marks) → Assess the ability to organise and present information about the Certificate in a structured and engaging manner. → Evaluate the statement of the certification that is to be exhibited on the Resume Grading (3 Marks) → Examine the Grade obtained and how is it mapped with CEFR Level → Pre-Grade to Post Grade and its Improvement